ncclab-sustech/DyEmo-movieDanmu/README.md

 conda activate your-env-name

 ### System requirements
 The code was run on a Windows 11 operating system.
 We recommend running the code in an Anaconda environment.
 See environment.yml for dependencies and versions.
+The installation typically requires several minutes.